-Content Smodè Publications will not tolerate plagiarism in content submitted to its editorial board.
-Any quoted or closely paraphrased information from other Authors, journalists or contributors must be identified as quotations or paraphrases and the sources of the quoted or paraphrased material must be given full copyright credits and acknowledged.
+Smodè Publications will not tolerate plagiarism in content submitted to its editorial board.
+Any quoted or closely paraphrased information from other authors, journalists or contributors must be identified as quotations or paraphrases and the sources of the quoted or paraphrased material must be given full copyright credits and acknowledged.
 Use of unauthorized or unacknowledged sources will be marked as plagiarism, therefore, If any content is found to contain plagiarized material, will be immediately terminated and a further, full investigation will be carried out.

-Images Any images submitted to the Smodè Publications editorial board must be reviewed prior to acceptance, images that are submitted will be checked for manipulation.
+Any images submitted to the Smodè Publications editorial board must be reviewed prior to acceptance, images that are submitted will be checked for manipulation.
 The Editorial Board may request that Authors, Journalists, or Contributors, to supply the original content for comparison against the submitted work.
 If Authors, Journalists, or contributors are unable to comply with such requests, submissions may be withdrawn from the review process, or the acceptance of the content may be fully withdrawn.

-Opinions The views expressed in this publication are not necessarily those of the publisher.
+The views expressed in this publication are not necessarily those of the publisher.